 |Home ||Galleries ||Articles ||Reviews ||Best Gear ||New ||About ||Contact ||Gallery Index ||Previous ||

-The detail in the ring is approximately the view one gets from about an 8-inch telescope in dark skies (except color is not seen).
+The detail in the ring is approximately the view one gets from about an 8-inch telescope in dark skies (except color is more of a pastel teal).
 Stars shown are approximately what can be seen in a 18-inch telescope in dark skies.
 This is the full resolution image, cropped from the larger 6-megapixel 10D frame.
 Plate scale = 2.1 arc-seconds/pixel.
 The redder faint stars are an artifact of the strong light pollution from the Denver metro area, where this image was obtained.

 500 mm f/4 + 1.4x TC = 700 mm f/5.6, Canon 10D camera at ISO 400.
 Added 15, 30-second, unguided exposures (=7.5 minutes total) made from in the Denver metro area.
 Faintest star ~ 17.0.